Type 80/88 main battle tank: Type 85/Storm

 Upgraded variant of the Type 85-II/Storm-2 to suit Pakistan's specifications.
 The 105mm gun was changed to a 125 mm smooth bore gun with an autoloader.
 The original four man crew was reduced to a three man crew.
-Pakistan had originally wanted a 1000hp engine, but this was not available in China at the time.
+Pakistan had originally wanted a 1000 hp engine, but this was not available in China at the time.
 Export designation to Pakistan was Type 85-IIM or Type 85-IIAP (The "P" standing for "Pakistan").